jundalisay/superb/content/en/research/socrates/parmenides/chapter-1.md

-+++
+---
+title: "Socrates, Zeno, and Parmenides"
+heading: "Chapter 1"
+date: 2015-09-30
+image: "/covers/parmenides.jpg"
-title= "Socrates, Zeno, and Parmenides" heading= "Chapter 1" date= 2021-12-31 image= "/covers/parmenides.jpg" description= "Socrates, Zeno, and Parmenides talk about the philosophy" linkb= "/research/socrates/parmenides/" linkbtext= "Index" linkf= "/research/socrates/parmenides/chapter-2" linkftext= "Chapter 2" icon = "/icons/soc.png"
+description: "Socrates, Zeno, and Parmenides talk about the philosophy"
-+++
+icon: "/icons/soc.png"
+---

-PERSONS OF THE DIALOGUE= Cephalus, Adeimantus, Glaucon, Antiphon, Pythodorus, Socrates, Zeno, Parmenides, Aristoteles.
+PERSONS OF THE DIALOGUE: Cephalus, Adeimantus, Glaucon, Antiphon, Pythodorus, Socrates, Zeno, Parmenides, Aristoteles.

 Cephalus rehearses a dialogue which is supposed to have been narrated in his presence by Antiphon, the half-brother of Adeimantus and Glaucon, to certain Clazomenians.